menu icon

 • If using instant pudding mix, add the mix directly into the cream cheese bowl, give it a good whisk, then add the powdered sugar, and whisk until it's creamy and smooth.

 • For better slices, refrigerate for up to 30 minutes to allow the frosting to set.
-Place a sharp knife under running water, wipe and slice for a clean cut.
+Place a sharp knife under running water, wipe it clean, and slice for a clean cut.
 Wipe the knife after each cut.

 A slice of spiced cake on a white plate with fork